Old Tamil

-Old Tamil is the period of the Tamil language spanning from 300 BCE to 700 CE.
-Prior to Old Tamil, the period of Tamil linguistic development is termed as Pre Tamil.
+Old Tamil is the period of the Tamil language spanning from the 3rd century BCE to the seventh century CE.
+Prior to Old Tamil, the period of Tamil linguistic development is termed as Proto-Tamil.
 After the Old Tamil period, Tamil becomes Middle Tamil.
 The earliest records in Old Tamil are inscriptions from between the 3rd and 1st century BCE in caves and on pottery.
-These inscriptions are written in a variant of the Brahmi script called Tamil Brahmi.
-The earliest long text in Old Tamil is the Tolkāppiyam, an early work on Tamil grammar and poetics, whose oldest layers could be as old as the mid 2nd century BCE.
-Old Tamil preserved many features of Proto-Dravidian, the earliest reconstructed form of the Dravidian including inventory of consonants, the syllable structure, and various grammatical features.
+These inscriptions are written in a variant of the Brahmi script called Tamil-Brahmi.
+The earliest long text in Old Tamil is the Tolkāppiyam, an early work on Tamil grammar and poetics, whose oldest layers could be as old as the mid-2nd century BCE.
+Old Tamil preserved many features of Proto-Dravidian, the reconstructed common ancestor of the Dravidian languages, including inventory of consonants, the syllable structure, and various grammatical features.

 History

 According to Bhadriraju Krishnamurti, Tamil, as a Dravidian language, descends from Proto-Dravidian, a proto-language.
 Linguistic reconstruction suggests that Proto-Dravidian was spoken around the third millennium BCE, possibly in the region around the lower Godavari river basin in peninsular India.
 The material evidence suggests that the speakers of Proto-Dravidian were of the culture associated with the Neolithic complexes of South India.
 The earliest epigraphic attestations of Tamil are generally taken to have been written from the 2nd century BCE.

 Among Indian languages, Tamil has the most ancient non-Sanskritic Indian literature.
 Scholars categorise the attested history of the language into three periods: Old Tamil (300 BCE–700 CE), Middle Tamil (700–1600) and Modern Tamil (1600–present).
 In November 2007, an excavation at Quseir al Qadim revealed Ancient Egyptian pottery dating back to first century BCE with ancient Tamil Brahmi inscriptions.
 There are a number of apparent Tamil loanwords in Biblical Hebrew dating to before 500 BCE, the oldest attestation of the language.
 John Guy states that Tamil was the lingua franca for early maritime traders from India.